General Information

 - Press Enter or click elsewhere to confirm.

-- Open Mission Control (Layers icon in the dock).
+- Open Instances Manager (Layers icon in the dock).

 - Hover over an instance card — a pencil icon appears in the top-right corner.